kartiklingayat/devops-exam/Readme.md

 # DevOps Assignment

+I’ll include:

+The step-by-step commands to run.

+The big answer for Readme.md with the definitions and reflection.

+How to save it manually in nano.

+1. Full Process to Execute the Assignment
+Step 1 — Create the directory and files cd ~ mkdir exam cd exam nano Readme.md nano script.sh chmod +x script.sh

+Step 2 — Edit script.sh

+Paste this Windows-compatible script:

+#!/bin/bash

+# Print present working directory
+pwd

+# Print current user’s name
+whoami

+# Print available memory (Windows-friendly)
+systeminfo | grep "Available Physical Memory"

+# Print available disk space
+df -h

+# List all files in current directory
+ls -la

+# Print the contents of script.sh itself
+cat script.sh

+Save:

+Press CTRL + O → Enter → CTRL + X.

+Step 3 — Run the script and save output
+./script.sh > script.log

+Step 4 — Initialize Git and add GitHub remote git init git branch -M main git remote add origin https://github.com/kartiklingayat/devops-exam.git

+Step 5 — Create feature branch and commit files git checkout -b feature git add Readme.md script.sh script.log git commit -m "Added assignment files" git push origin feature

+Step 6 — Create and push master branch git checkout -b master git push -u origin master

+Step 7 — Switch back to feature branch git checkout feature

+2. Content to Add to Readme.md (Big Answer)

+Open Readme.md:

+nano Readme.md

+Paste this content:

+# DevOps Assignment

 ## Definitions

 **DevOps**
-DevOps is a cultural and technical practice that unifies software development (Dev) and IT operations (Ops).
-Its goal is to shorten the development lifecycle while delivering features, fixes, and updates frequently, reliably, and in alignment with business objectives.
-DevOps promotes collaboration, automation, monitoring, and continuous improvement, ensuring that teams deliver value faster and more efficiently.
+DevOps is a methodology that bridges the gap between software development (Dev) and IT operations (Ops).
+It focuses on automating processes, improving collaboration between teams, and continuously delivering value.
+DevOps aims to reduce development cycles, increase deployment frequency, and ensure software reliability.

 **CI (Continuous Integration)**
-Continuous Integration is the practice of frequently merging individual developers’ code changes into a shared repository, usually multiple times a day.
-Each merge triggers automated builds and tests, which help identify bugs or conflicts early.
-CI ensures that integration issues are caught quickly, making the codebase more stable and reliable.
+CI is a development practice where developers merge code changes into a shared repository frequently, triggering automated builds and tests.
+This early detection of integration issues improves code quality and accelerates the development process.

 **CD (Continuous Delivery/Deployment)**
-- *Continuous Delivery* ensures that every change in the codebase is automatically tested and prepared for release to a staging or production environment.
-The final deployment still requires a manual approval step.
+- *Continuous Delivery* ensures that software is always in a releasable state, with changes tested and ready for deployment.
-- *Continuous Deployment* extends this further by fully automating the release pipeline.
-Every change that passes automated tests is automatically deployed to production, minimizing manual intervention and speeding up the delivery process.
+- *Continuous Deployment* automates this process further by deploying every successful change to production without manual intervention.
+CD increases the speed of delivering features to end-users.

 **Containerization**
-Containerization involves packaging an application together with all of its dependencies (libraries, configurations, runtime) into lightweight, isolated units called containers.
-Containers ensure that applications run consistently across different environments, from a developer’s laptop to production servers.
-Tools like Docker and Kubernetes make containerization popular and scalable.
+Containerization packages an application along with its dependencies into a container that runs consistently across different computing environments.
+Tools like Docker and Kubernetes allow developers to create portable, isolated environments that work reliably regardless of where they are deployed.

 **Rollback**
-Rollback is the process of reverting a system or application back to a previous stable state after a failed deployment or system error.
-In software development and DevOps, rollbacks are essential for minimizing downtime and ensuring business continuity.
-For example, in Git, if a new commit introduces errors, a developer can roll back to a stable commit.
-In deployment systems, rollback might mean reverting to a previously tested version of the application.
+Rollback is the process of reverting an application or system to a previous stable state when a new deployment causes errors or instability.
+In Git, rollback can mean reverting to a previous commit; in deployment pipelines, it might mean redeploying an earlier working version of the application to production.

 ---

 ## Reflection

-This assignment is more than just executing commands—it demonstrates DevOps principles in action:
+This assignment demonstrates key DevOps principles:

-- **Version Control & Collaboration (Core DevOps Practice)**
-  By using Git and GitHub, I ensured all files (`Readme.md`, `script.sh`, `script.log`) are version-controlled.
-Creating a separate `feature` branch simulates a collaborative workflow where multiple developers can work safely without affecting the `main` branch.
-This aligns with DevOps practices of transparency, traceability, and rollback support.

-- **CI/CD Thinking**
-  Pushing files to GitHub represents the start of a CI/CD pipeline.
-Just as in CI, my changes are integrated into a shared repository.
-If GitHub Actions or Jenkins were added, tests could automatically validate my script.
-This simulates how real CI/CD pipelines continuously integrate and deliver code changes.

-- **Rollback Connection**
-  Mistakes in this assignment could easily be undone using Git commands such as `git reset`, `git checkout`, or `git revert`.
-This mirrors rollback strategies in real-world deployments, where failed releases can be reverted to stable versions to protect availability.

-- **Automation (Heart of DevOps)**
+- **Version Control & Branching**: Using Git and GitHub to track changes and create branches (`feature`, `master`) is a key DevOps practice that promotes collaboration and rollback capability.
-  The `script.sh` file automates repetitive system checks such as memory, disk space, and directory listing.
-Instead of typing multiple commands manually, the script provides consistent results with a single execution.
-Automation is a key DevOps principle, as it reduces human error and saves time.
+- **Automation**: The `script.sh` file automates system checks (directory, user, memory, disk space, files), reducing manual intervention and improving consistency.

-- **Containerization Mindset**
-  While I did not use Docker here, my script acts like a “mini-container” by encapsulating repeatable processes.
-In the same way containers bundle applications with dependencies, my script bundles useful commands to create predictable and portable outputs across different machines.
+- **CI/CD Thinking**: By committing and pushing to GitHub, we simulate a CI/CD process where changes are integrated, tested, and ready for deployment.
+- **Rollback Capability**: If a branch or deployment causes issues, Git allows rolling back to previous commits or branches, ensuring stability and continuity.
+- **Containerization Mindset**: Scripts like this, which package tasks into reusable code, reflect the containerization principle of packaging and automating work for consistent execution.

+Thus, this assignment ties together DevOps concepts — automation, version control, continuous integration, delivery, rollback, and consistency — into a single workflow.

 ---

-## Conclusion

-Through this assignment, I practiced **collaboration (GitHub branching), automation (bash scripting), CI/CD thinking (pushing code to a branch), and rollback handling (using Git to revert mistakes)**.
-These activities reflect the real-world DevOps lifecycle where code flows smoothly from development to deployment with minimal friction, rapid feedback, and high reliability.
+### Question & Answer Recap

+**Q:** In this file, write short definitions of the following terms in your own words:
+- **DevOps**
+- **CI (Continuous Integration)**
+- **CD (Continuous Delivery/Deployment)**
+- **Containerization**
+- **Rollback**

+**A:** See above definitions in this file.

+Save:

+Press CTRL + O → Enter → CTRL + X.

+Step 8 — Commit Readme.md changes
+git add Readme.md
+git commit -m "Added definitions and reflection for DevOps assignment" git push origin feature

+✅ Final GitHub Structure

+main → empty branch

+feature → contains:

+Readme.md

+script.sh

+script.log